Republican Abbott, Democrat O'Rourke to Face Off in Texas Governor Race

 "Abbott has not left much room to the right of him for these competitors to gain any traction," said James Henson, director of the Texas Politics Project at the University of Texas.

-O'Rourke, a former congressman, is the state's most prominent Democrat after losing a surprisingly close race for U.S. Senate in 2018 and then mounting a brief campaign for president.
+O'Rourke, a former congressman, is the state's most prominent Democrat after losing a surprisingly close 2018 U.S. Senate race and then mounting a brief campaign for president.

 O'Rourke, who raised record sums during his Senate campaign, had close to $7 million in the bank as of late February after entering the race in November.
-But Abbott, a formidable fundraiser in his own right, had nearly $50 million on hand even after spending millions on advertising during the primary.
+But Abbott, also formidable fundraiser, had nearly $50 million on hand even after spending millions on advertising during the primary.

 The Democrat has attacked Abbott's handling of the state's power grid, which failed during winter storms that killed hundreds in February 2021.

-Abbott's campaign has sought to tie O'Rourke to national Democrats, including Biden, pointing to statements from his brief presidential campaign to portray him as too liberal for Texas.
+Abbott's campaign has sought to tie O'Rourke to national Democrats, pointing to statements from his brief presidential campaign to portray him as too liberal for Texas.

 Among congressional races, Republican-backed redistricting has eliminated virtually every competitive district.
 Still, some primaries will provide early looks at how each party is navigating internal tensions.

-In the 28th District in south Texas, incumbent Representative Henry Cuellar, one of the most conservative House Democrats, will face progressive Jessica Cisneros for the second time.
+In the 8th District north of Houston, where Representative Kevin Brady is retiring, the Republican primary was seen as a proxy battle between the party's ideological poles.
+Former Navy SEAL Morgan Luttrell, who was backed by House Republican leadership, held a sizable lead over Christian Collins, a conservative activist supported by the House's far-right Freedom Caucus.

-Either could prove vulnerable in November.
-Federal investigators searched Cuellar's home recently, though he has denied wrongdoing.
-Cisneros, closely aligned with liberals such as Representative Alexandria Ocasio-Cortez, may be susceptible to Republican attacks that she is extreme.
+For Democrats, the contest between Cuellar, the lone anti-abortion Democrat left in the House, and Cisneros could leave the party vulnerable to a Republican takeover this fall.

-Republicans have their own proxy battle in the 8th District, where House leadership has backed former Navy SEAL Morgan Luttrell.
-Trump acolytes in the House favor Christian Collins, a former campaign aide to Senator Ted Cruz.
+Federal investigators searched Cuellar's home recently, though the target of the probe is not clear and he has denied wrongdoing.
+Cisneros, meanwhile, could be an easy target for Republican attacks that she is too liberal for Texas.

 © 2022 Thomson/Reuters.
 All rights reserved.